microsoft/winget-cli/doc/specs/#888 - Com Api.md

     [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
     runtimeclass AppCatalogInfo
     {
         /// The app catalog's unique identifier.
+        /// SAMPLE VALUES: For OpenWindowsCatalog "Microsoft.Winget.Source_8wekyb3d8bbwe"
-        String Id { get; };
+        /// For contoso sample on msdn "contoso" String Id { get; };
         /// The name of the app catalog.
+        /// SAMPLE VALUES: For OpenWindowsCatalog "winget".
-        String Name { get; };
+        /// For contoso sample on msdn "contoso" String Name { get; };
         /// The type of the app catalog.
+        /// ALLOWED VALUES: "Microsoft.Rest", "Microsoft.PreIndexed.Package"
+        /// SAMPLE VALUES: For OpenWindowsCatalog "Microsoft.PreIndexed.Package".
-        String Type { get; };
+        /// For contoso sample on msdn "Microsoft.PreIndexed.Package" String Type { get; };
         /// The argument used when adding the app catalog.
+        /// SAMPLE VALUES: For OpenWindowsCatalog "https://winget.azureedge.net/cache"
-        String Arg { get; };
+        /// For contoso sample on msdn "https://pkgmgr-int.azureedge.net/cache" String Argument { get; };
-        /// The app catalog's extra data string.
+        /// The app catalog's extra data string which was passed in when adding the source.
+        /// SAMPLE VALUES: For OpenWindowsCatalog "Microsoft.Winget.Source_8wekyb3d8bbwe"
-        String ExtraData { get; };
+        /// For contoso sample on msdn "contoso" String ExtraData { get; };
         /// The last time that this app catalog was updated.
         Windows.Foundation.DateTime LastUpdateTime { get; };